ajfranck/ajfranck/README.md

 ## Hi, I'm Andy 🦦

-I'm Andy Franck, a triple major in math, CS, and physics at Occidental.
+I'm Andy Franck, a triple major in math, CS, and physics at Occidental and Caltech.

 My research interests include numerical linear algebra, signal processing and learning systems.
 I also have a personal interest in electronic and acoustic medicine in anesthesia.